Article Page

 How to Determine the Winning High Card

-Card Rank Order: Ace (Highest) $\rightarrow$ King $\rightarrow$ Queen $\rightarrow$ Jack $\rightarrow$ 10 $\rightarrow$ 9 $\rightarrow$ 8 $\rightarrow$ 7 $\rightarrow$ 6 $\rightarrow$ 5 $\rightarrow$ 4 $\rightarrow$ 3 $\rightarrow$ 2 (Lowest).
+When no player has a pair or better, the winner is decided by the standard card value: Ace (Highest) $\rightarrow$ King $\rightarrow$ Queen $\rightarrow$ Jack $\rightarrow$ 10 $\rightarrow$ 9 $\rightarrow$ 8 $\rightarrow$ 7 $\rightarrow$ 6 $\rightarrow$ 5 $\rightarrow$ 4 $\rightarrow$ 3 $\rightarrow$ 2 (Lowest).

 High Card Teen Patti: Rules, Rankings, and Winning Strategies A high card in Teen Patti is the lowest possible hand rank, occurring when your three cards … - detail